 3.3.
-Physical Therapy Professional Degree Council (PTPDC)
+School of Rehabilitation Sciences Professional Degree Council (SRSPDC)

-The purpose of the PTPDC is to ensure the basic governance intent for the professional program.
+The purpose of the SRSPDC is to ensure the basic governance intent for the professional program.
 Among other things, this council has delegated authority to act as Course and Curriculum Committee, to develop academic, department, financial policies and procedures, to review, revise and approve program development policies and procedures, and formulate and approve general education requirements for all PT programs.
-Membership on the PTPDC includes all PT core faculty, the CHHS dean (chair of the committee), dean of the School of Graduate Studies (without vote), and select other faculty.
-6 7
+Membership on the SRSPDC includes all PT and OT core faculty, the CHHS dean (chair of the committee), dean of the School of Graduate Studies (without vote), and select other faculty.